-Shopping centres abound and luxury goods are easily accessible, making things much easier for self drive safari-goers – but many people bemoan the changes.
+Shopping centres abound and luxury goods are easily accessible, making things much easier for self drive safari-goers.
+Even so, despite the fact that many people bemoan the changes, Maun is still basically a dust-bowl.
+But it has an international airport.

 Despite been a dusty town of mixed repute Maun is the lifeblood for all travellers in the north of Botswana and provisions are made for all requirements with respect to the great outdoors.